kysely-org/kysely/README.md

 The migration methods use a lock in the database leve, and parallel calls are executed serially.
 This means that you can safely call `migrateToLatest` and other migration methods from multiple server instances simultaneously and the migrations are guaranteed to only be executed once.

+NOTE: Only `db.schema.migrateToLatest` method is implemented at the moment.
+There is no way to run the down migrations, or to go forward to a specific migration.
+These methods will be added soon.

 # Why not just contribute to knex